GaloAbadArmas/airbnb-New-York-listings-analysis/README.md

 A key component of this project is data quality validation, as certain variables—particularly price—show patterns that may not fully reflect realistic market behavior.

+# Objectives

+The analysis aims to answer the following questions:

+How is Airbnb supply distributed across boroughs?
+What is the distribution of room types?
+How do review activity and listing availability vary across locations?
+Can pricing insights be considered reliable given the dataset quality?

+# Methodology

+The project follows a structured analytical workflow:

+*1) Business Understanding
+Data Understanding
+Data Cleaning
+Exploratory Data Analysis (EDA)
+Insights Generation
+Preparation for Visualization
+Dashboard Development

+A data quality assessment step was incorporated to evaluate the reliability of key variables.
 ```python
 import pandas as pd
 df = pd.read_csv('datos_olist.csv')